 Welcome to the Central regional page of the Scottish Land & Estates website.
-Central region includes the following Local Authorities – Angus, Perth & Kinross, Stirling, Falkirk, Clackmannanshire and Fife.
+Central Region includes the following Local Authorities – Angus, Perth & Kinross, Stirling, West Dunbartonshire, Falkirk, Clackmannanshire and Fife.

 Central region is a diverse area and extends from the rich farmlands in Angus and Fife to the upland areas of Highland Perthshire and the Trossachs in the west.
 The area is know for its agriculture and livestock as well as its forestry and tourism, and our Members are involved in all of these activities and collectively make a significant contribution to the economic, social and environmental wellbeing of the region.

 Antony Gifford is the Regional Chairman of Central Regional Committee.
 Antony (pictured right) spent over 20 years as a portfolio manager working for various investment firms in London and New York.
 In 2016 he and his family relocated to Angus to manage his family estate.

 The key priorities for Central Region are as follows:

 - increasing political engagement;

 - promoting the positive contribution of the membership;

 - creating opportunities for knowledge transfer and sharing of good practice;